• Bread Machine

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

 • Warning – The number 1 error that people make when making this bread machine cinnamon bread recipe & other moist quick bread recipes is using the WRONG setting.
-The people who have a problem often use the “quick” or “quick bread” setting designed for fast sandwich bread recipes that use yeast… and NOT the “quick bread” or “cake” setting designed for moist quick breads (i.e. banana bread & cinnamon bread) that use baking soda/powder.
+The people who have a problem often use the “quick” or “quick bread” setting designed for fast sandwich bread recipes that use yeast… and NOT the “quick bread” or “cake” setting designed for moist quick breads (e.g. banana bread & cinnamon bread) that use baking soda/powder.
 These are two totally different settings.
-You need to find the correct baking soda/powder “quick bread” setting used with YOUR specific make & model of bread machine.
+You need to find the correct baking soda/powder setting used with YOUR specific make & model of bread machine.
 FYI – To avoid this error, please read the setting tips lower down in this tips section.

 • Another common error – Not premixing or scraping the sides of the bread pan.
 If you do not premix/scrape, you are very likely to have flour stuck to the sides of the bread pan and your cinnamon bread.
 Compared to making bread dough, bread machines have a much harder time completely mixing the batter of moist “quick breads” (lots of flour gets stuck to the sides of the bread pan).
 For more information, read the premixing/scraping tips lower down on the page.